pabloflego/arch-katas-2023/adr/ADR04-AnalyticalWarehouseSubsystem.md

 - **Cost**: Running and maintaining an analytical warehouse might introduce additional costs in terms of infrastructure and management.

-- **Data Inconsistency**: Depending on the data transfer mechanism, there might be a slight lag between event generation and its availability in the warehouse, leading to eventual inconsistency.
+- **Data Consistency**: Depending on the data transfer mechanism, there might be a slight lag between event generation and its availability in the warehouse, leading to eventual inconsistency.

 - **Flexibility**: With a dedicated warehouse, the system is poised to adopt more sophisticated analytical and machine learning tools in the future.